-Competency-Based Education COMPETENCY-BASED COMPONENTS for the English Composition/Expository Course
+Competency-Based Education COMPETENCY-BASED COMPONENTS for the English Composition/Contemporary Course

 COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES A. INTRODUCTION/DIAGNOSTIC Understand how personal skill development-including positive attitude, honesty, self-confidence, time management, and other positive traits-contribute to academic success; take reading and language diagnostics to determine areas of remediation.
 Demonstrate an understanding of classroom policies and procedures.
 Discuss competency areas and minimal competencies for the course.
 Discuss assignment grading and scoring policy.
 Discuss importance of the following personal skills in the classroom/lab environment: positive attitude self-confidence honesty/perseverance self-management/work-ethic pride in product/work dependability Prioritize tasks and meet deadlines.
-(1 hour) Describe the importance of initiative and leadership.
+(1 Hour) 6.
+Describe the importance of initiative and leadership.
 B. WORD ANALYSIS (R 1.0) Apply knowledge of word origins to understand and use new vocabulary.
-(2 hours) Record the etymologies and definitions of new vocabulary encountered in essays, a novel, and a technology article in an interactive learning journal.
-(1.1) Understand new vocabulary by identifying and analyzing roots upon which key terms in political science and history are built.
-(1.1) Apply knowledge of Greek, Latin, and Anglo Saxon roots to infer the meaning of terms in science and technology-related essays, including an article on Internet research.
-(1.2) C. READING COMPREHENSION: FOCUS ON INFORMATIONAL MATERIALS (R 2.0) Analyze the organizational patterns, arguments, and positions advanced in grade- level-appropriate materials.
-Use idea maps and interactive journals to demonstrate an understanding of the function and format of public documents, including business communications, various web sites, a science/technology article, and a process essay.
-(2.1) Analyze the pattern of organization of a comparison/contrast essay, a process essay, and a science technology article.
-(2.2) Verify and clarify facts in an historical documentary through independent Internet research.
-(2.3)
+Employ knowledge of Greek, Latin, and Anglo Saxon roots to infer the meaning of new vocabulary encountered in a novel, a short story, and a science/technology article.
+(1.0) Identify and analyze roots upon which key terms in political science and history are built.
+(1.1) Apply knowledge of Greek, Latin, and Anglo Saxon roots to infer the meaning of terms in science and technology-related essays and journalism, including an article on the influences of heredity and the environment.
+(1.2) Systematically complete word analogies by identifying (2 hours) categories, discerning relatedness, and inferring similar associations.
+(1.3)